jonagray/auth-test/README.md

 ### Author: Jonny Graybill

 # Application Information
+* This application can be used as any sort of database that needs CRUD functionality.
+As a demo, I designed it to be used as a system that could allow users to be created, who could then use CRUD methods (once logged in) to build a database of clients.
 * This application runs on Nodejs with Express for the back end, a Postgresql database, and React for the front end.
 It is a barebones authentication and REST api that can be run in a dev environment - additional configurations required for any deployments.
 * PORT runs on 5000